Toward Green and Smart Manufacturing

 Dean, Academic Affairs

 He was born in 1970 in Kyoto, Japan.
-He is a professor of of Mechanical Engineering within the Faculty of Science and Engineering at Setsunan University.
-He received his B.Eng., M.Eng. and Ph.D. degrees from Kobe University, respectively in 1992, 1994 and 1997.
-His research areas cover systems engineering, manufacturing engineering, industrial engineering.
-His current research interests include green manufacturing, advanced scheduling, decision-making support systems and project management.
-He was awarded the Best Presentation Award from Institute of Electrical Engineers of Japan in 2003 and the Academic Award from Scheduling Society of Japan.
-He is a Visiting Scientist of Lab for Manufacturing and Productivity at Massachusetts Institute of Technology from Sep 2012 to Aug 2013, and July 2014.
+He is a professor of Mechanical Engineering within the Faculty of Science and Engineering at Setsunan University.
+He received his B.Eng., M.Eng. and Ph.D. degrees from Kobe University in 1992, 1994 and 1997.
+His research areas cover systems engineering, manufacturing engineering, and industrial engineering.
+His current research interests include green manufacturing, advanced scheduling, decision-making support systems, and project management.
+He was awarded the Best Presentation Award from the Institute of Electrical Engineers of Japan in 2003 and the Academic Award from the Scheduling Society of Japan.
+He was a visiting scientist at the Lab for Manufacturing and Productivity at Massachusetts Institute of Technology from September 2012 to August 2013 and July 2014.

 Curriculum Vitae